BioPortainer/BioPortainer/README.md

 ---

-## BioPortainer Documentation <a name="Documentation-BioPortainer" /> [[menu]](#menu)
+## BioPortainer Workbench User Manual <a name="Documentation-BioPortainer" /> [[menu]](#menu)

-Because BioPortainer is a Portainer fork, general project information can be found in the original [Portainer Documentation](https://portainer.readthedocs.io/en/stable/).
-A fork of the Portainer documentation with more details on the changes implemented in BioPortainer can be found at:
+For more information on different methods of installing and using the BioPortainer Workbench, visit the BioPortainer [Workbench User Manual](https://github.com/BioPortainer/Repository/blob/master/Manual/BioPortainer%20Workbench%20User%20Manual%20-%20Final.pdf).

 ---